 - Sweet chestnuts – these are great raw but most people roast them.
 Wonderful in roasts and terrines

-Herbs seasonality is much reduced from September.
+Herbs seasonality is much reduced this month from September.
 Parsley is a great herb to enjoy in October.
 Available herbs this month include

 - Mint – fantastic in rice paper rolls, amazing in drinks

 - Parsley: flat – a robust herb that works so well with walnuts.
 Great in Carrot, Parsley and Butter Bean Soup

 - Rosemary – the smell of fresh rosemary is instantly relaxing.
 Wonderful with roast potatoes.